elastic/elasticsearch-net/new_docs/contents/nest/core/get.markdown

 	var doubleValue = result.Fields.FieldValue<double>(p => p.DoubleValue);

-Remember `p => p.Name` can also be written as `"name"` and Nest does not force you to write expressions everywhere (although it is much encouraged!).
+Remember `p => p.Name` can also be written as `"name"` and NEST does not force you to write expressions everywhere (although it is much encouraged!).